6.11. Over-determined Systems and Vector Projections

 2

-We find the approximation solution by projection, which is our next topic.
+We can find the approximation solution by projection, or from the QR decomposition.